 Mean score of companies in the Construction Work industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-In 2023, Chiyoda Corporation reported total carbon emissions of approximately 86,336,000 kg CO2e from Scope 1 and 7,293,000 kg CO2e from Scope 2, totalling about 93,629,000 kg CO2e.
-This marks an increase from 2022, where emissions were approximately 60,395,000 kg CO2e for Scope 1 and 8,843,000 kg CO2e for Scope 2, resulting in a total of about 69,238,000 kg CO2e.
-In 2021, the company emitted approximately 52,942,000 kg CO2e from Scope 1 and 16,870,000 kg CO2e from Scope 2, totalling around 69,812,000 kg CO2e.
-Chiyoda has not disclosed any Scope 3 emissions data, nor have they set specific reduction targets or initiatives under the Science Based Targets initiative (SBTi).
-The emissions data is not cascaded from a parent company, indicating that these figures are solely from Chiyoda Corporation.
-Overall, while Chiyoda has made strides in reporting its emissions, the lack of reduction targets and Scope 3 data highlights an area for potential improvement in their climate commitments.
+In 2023, Chiyoda Corporation reported total carbon emissions of approximately 86,336,000 kg CO2e from Scope 1 and 7,293,000 kg CO2e from Scope 2, resulting in a combined total of about 93,629,000 kg CO2e.
+This marks an increase from 2022, when emissions were approximately 60,395,000 kg CO2e for Scope 1 and 8,843,000 kg CO2e for Scope 2, totalling around 69,238,000 kg CO2e.
+Over the past few years, Chiyoda's emissions have fluctuated, with 2021 emissions recorded at about 52,942,000 kg CO2e for Scope 1 and 16,870,000 kg CO2e for Scope 2, totalling approximately 69,812,000 kg CO2e.
+In 2020, the company reported a total of about 67,297,000 kg CO2e, although specific Scope 1 and 2 data were not disclosed for that year.
+Chiyoda has not set specific reduction targets or initiatives as part of the Science Based Targets initiative (SBTi) or other climate pledges.
+The company’s emissions data is not cascaded from any parent organisation, indicating that all reported figures are directly from Chiyoda Corporation.
+Overall, while Chiyoda has made strides in reporting its emissions, the lack of defined reduction targets highlights an area for potential improvement in its climate commitments.

 Access structured emissions data, company-specific emission factors, and source documents